All Aboard Brunswick News Station - News Site of BHS

 Apparently teachers have lives outside of school.
 Crazy right?
 A lot of Brunswick teachers are very active runners, cyclists, and enjoy kayaking, canoeing, swimming, and walking the trails off the Potomac in their off time.
 One example of this would be Mr. Johnson, a teacher at Brunswick High School.
 When first walking into Mr. Johnson’s history classroom you see a colorful classroom decorated with students’ artwork from old assignments, some rolly chairs, pictures of his family and Adventure racing team, a bike, and on some days a yoga mat lying on the floor.

 Mr. Johnson setting up the spring race.
-(Photos from @full_steam_ahead)
+(Kylie Lancaster)

 He was super passionate about it and wanted to share it with his students.
 Therefore, he created the adventure racing club!
 “The club is about getting kids outdoors and experiencing the outdoors in different activities as the club goes.
 We want to include mountain biking eventually.
 Members learn team skills, navigation, map reading and the importance of mental toughness,” said Mr. Johnson in an interview.